dickhardt/openid-key-binding/openid-key-binding-1_0.md

 GET /authorize?
 response_type=code
 &dpop_jkt=1f2e6338febe335e2cbaa7c7154c3cbdcfd8650f95c5fe7206bb6360e37f4b5a
-&scope=openid%20profile%20email
+&scope=openid%20profile%20email%20dpop
 &client_id=s6BhdRkqt3
 &state=af0ifjsldkj
+&nonce=2a50f9ea812f9bb4c8f7
 &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb HTTP/1.1
 Host: server.example.com
 ```
+> require `nonce`?

 If the OP does not support key binding for the client, it MUST return the OAuth error **TBC**

 ## Authentication Request - Device Authorization Flow

 If the RP is running on a device that does not support a web browser, it makes an authorization request per [RFC8628] 3.1.
-In the request, the `scope` parameter MUST contain `openid` and the request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint [RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [RFC9449] section 10.
+In the request, the `scope` parameter MUST contain both `openid` and `dpop`.
+The request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint [RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [RFC9449] section 10.

 > require `nonce`?

 Following is a non-normative example of an authentication request using the device authorization flow: